f18-os/file-transfer-Trdodson/file-transfer-lab/README.md

 * Start the client upload.
 To upload a certain file, enter "./fileClient.py -f FILENAME" into the terminal.
 In order for the upload to commence, the file must already exist.
-* The file will be uploaded to the server under the name "payload.txt"
+* The file will be uploaded to the /server folder by the server.
+If the file already exists in this folder, the program will terminate without uploading.

 ## Refrences